NeonGeckoCom/neon-hub-installer/docs/configuration.md

 ## Common configuration options

+Common configurations are found in the `neon.yaml` file.

+!!! warning
+    YAML is a whitespace-sensitive language.
+Be sure to maintain proper indentation when editing the `neon.yaml` file.

+Specific configuration changes are also detailed in blog posts by community dev Mike Gray.
+[Read the blog posts](https://blog.graywind.org/tags/neon/).

 ### Logging verbosity

 To increase or decrease the verbosity of the logs, change the `LOG_LEVEL` value.
 The default value is `INFO`.